Sjlver/sosp2015-notes/history_day/03languages_and_abstractions.md

 There were two system models for accessing resources:

-- Resource process model: each resource controlled by a process, need IPC to access.
+- Resource process model: each resource is controlled by a process, need IPC to access.
 - User process model: processes use abstract data types to access resources safely.
 The code to access resources runs in the user process (might do IPC under the cover).

 These models are duals (Lauer and Needham, 1978).
-For example, a port corresponds to an operation.
+For example, a port in the resource process model corresponds to an operation in the user process model.

 ### Programming issues: multiplexing